(Updated 20th May, 2026)

 In the first part of this blog series, Writing a Mystery: Introducing Jade Riley, I introduced the protagonist for The Godfather of Dance.
 A journalist by trade, Jade hails from Melbourne and has a past tinged with the tragedy of her best friend’s death.
-Today, I share how I am developing the Jade Riley Mystery Series, and how I envision future books.
-Of course, this will almost certainly change along the way due to factors beyond my control or my evolving creative preferences.
+Today, I share how the Jade Riley Mysteries have developed, a process that evolved along the way due to factors beyond my control or creative preferences.

 As with most mystery series, each book works as a stand-alone – i.e. the mystery is resolved – but there is an ongoing thread about Jade’s life.
 This makes continuity between the books extremely important.